leleliu008/ndk-pkg/README.md

 ## Installation
 *   on macOS, using [HomeBrew](http://blog.fpliu.com/it/os/macOS/software/HomeBrew)

+        brew tap leleliu008/fpliu
         brew install ndk-pkg

 *   on GNU/Linux, using [LinuxBrew](http://blog.fpliu.com/it/software/LinuxBrew)

+        brew tap leleliu008/fpliu
         brew install ndk-pkg

 ## zsh-completion for ndk-pkg
-I have provide a zsh-completion script for ndk-pkg. when you've typed `ndk-pkg` then type `TAB` key, it will auto complete the rest for you.
+I have provide a zsh-completion script for `ndk-pkg`. when you've typed `ndk-pkg` then type `TAB` key, it will auto complete the rest for you.

 ## ndk-pkg command usage
-*   print the help infomation of ndk-pkg command
+*   print the help infomation of `ndk-pkg` command

         ndk-pkg -h
         ndk-pkg --help
         ndk-pkg help

-*   print the version of ndk-pkg and NDK
+*   print the version of `ndk-pkg` and `NDK`

         ndk-pkg -V
         ndk-pkg --version